DraganErak1331/ExerciseTracker-Java/README.md

 <hr>

 * This brings up the Exercise Logs page of the application, which displays all of the logged exercises.
-It can be also access at any time by clicking "Exercise Logs" in the navbar on the top of the page.
+It can also be accessed at any time by clicking "Exercise Logs" in the navbar on the top of the page.
 From here, a user can either edit or delete an exercise log.
 Clicking the edit button brings the user to a page where they can edit the exercise log.
 Clicking the delete button will delete the exercise log from the list.

 <img src = "screenshots/exercise_logs_page.PNG">